-NIR TTS control and detector software has been installed in the XXX version control system as WKMO observatory.
+NIR TTS control and detector software has been installed in the XXX version control system at WKMO observatory.
 Build procedures have been delivered to WMKO and are available at XXX.

 OM FR-19.
 Each opto-mechanical stage shall be provided with an appropriate servo motor and encoder to ensure that the positioning requirements can be met.